carmenbianca/report-liferay/plan.md

 out-of-scope.
 Someone within Liferay will---or will not---integrate the product into Liferay's internal systems.

+TODO: Only Liferay Portal.

 # Quality assurance {#quality-assurance}

+The quality of the product will be assured through three measures.

+## Test-driven development

+Test-driven development (TDD) is a software development process in which test cases are written before the implementation is written.
+The tests inform the design of the implementation.
+As an added bonus, you get a test suite that tests every single feature.
+The test suite is run regularly to guarantee that no new bugs have been introduced.

+Test-driven development as a methodology does not mix well with upfront design.
+Writing the tests *is* the design process.
+For this reason, the up-front design will be high-level rather than low-level.
+This allows a lot of flexibility while still providing some structure.

+An added benefit of test-driven development is that, ideally, you do not end up with more functionality than you strictly need.

+## Code review

+Though I will not receive a code review for every single feature or pull request, I will semi-regularly request code reviews to make sure that the written code is up-to-standard.

+## Synchronisation with stakeholders

+In a scrum-like fashion, I will regularly synchronise with the primary stakeholder to make sure that the product delivers the features it should.
+These meetings are biweekly.
+See section \ref{synchronisation}.

 # Planning {#planning}